 Merry Christmas to all my readers old and new!
 I hope you’re having a great Christmas.
-As the year comes to an end, it’s Awards time again.
-I can’t believe that these are the FOURTH Coffee Spot Awards.
-How did that happen?
-It only seems like yesterday that my friend Andrew Rilstone was suggesting the first Coffee Spot Awards.
-I’ve come a long way since then and 2015’s been a packed year, with more Coffee Spots than ever visited and written about.
+As the year comes to an end, so it’s time for the Coffee Spot Awards, now into their FIFTH year!
+It seems only yesterday that my friend Andrew Rilstone suggested the first Coffee Spot Awards.
+If only I’d have known what I was unleashing back then…

-Thank you to everyone who’s visited the Coffee Spot, followed me on Twitter, liked my Facebook page, +1ed me on Google+ (not many of you in that category!) and liked my pictures on Instagram.
+Thanks to everyone who’s visited the Coffee Spot, followed me on Twitter, liked my Facebook page, +1ed me on Google+ (a dwindling number!) and liked my pictures on Instagram.
 While I do this for the love of coffee, it means a lot to me that so many of you take the time to read and comment on my writing.
 Without you, it really would be pointless.

 Before we go on, check out who won what in last year’s Awards in the gallery.

-An elite panel of judges (me) gathered in a secret location (my house) and spent literally minutes considering the following awards.
-However, before I introduce the awards, a few statistics for 2015:
+An elite panel of judges (me) gathered in a secret location (usually my house, but actually my Dad’s house this year) and spent literally minutes considering the following awards.
+However, before I introduce the awards, a few statistics for 2016:

 Anyway, enough of the numbers.
-Without further ado, let’s see what the award categories are this year (you can click on the Award title to see the shortlist itself):
+Without further ado, let’s see what the award categories are this year.
+You can click on the Award title to see the shortlist.

 Let’s face it, go to big cities such as New York, Edinburgh or Manchester and you expect to find good Coffee Spots.
 However, good Coffee Spots are everywhere, and some of them are in very unexpected places… This can either be geographically or a result of the Coffee Spot’s setting.
 Either way, this award recognises them.